azaghal/factorio-beyond-vanilla-qol/README.md

     > Makes it easier to move around the base, particularly being able to get past pipes and tightly packed machines - without having to deconstruct them just to get out.

+-   Use blueprints for managing inventory filters ([Inventory Templates](https://mods.factorio.com/mod/inventory-templates))

+    > Allows export and import of inventory filters in form of blueprints (player character, vehicles, chests).

 ### Planning